Variation in Australian English

 Australian English is relatively homogeneous when compared with British and American English.
 The major varieties of Australian English are sociocultural rather than regional.
-They are divided into 3 main categories: general, broad and cultivated.
+They are divided into three main categories: general, broad and cultivated.

 There are a number of Australian English-based creole languages.
 Differing significantly from English, these are not considered dialects of English; rather, they are considered separate languages.
-Notable examples are Torres Strait Creole, spoken on the Torres Strait Islands, Northern Cape York and South-Western Coastal Papua; the Norfuk language, spoken by some inhabitants of Norfolk Island, and Australian Kriol, which developed in and around the Sydney region in the days of early settlement, and now exists only in rural areas of the Northern Territory.
+Notable examples are Torres Strait Creole, spoken on the Torres Strait Islands, Northern Cape York and South-Western Coastal Papua; the Norfuk language, spoken by some inhabitants of Norfolk Island, and Australian Kriol, which developed in and around the Sydney region in the days of early European settlement, and now exists only in rural areas of the Northern Territory.